projectara/greybus-spec/source/introduction.rst

 intermediate between these chipsets and the |unipro| network.
-In order to provide a transition path for chipsets without native UniPro interfaces, the Greybus Specification defines a variety of :ref`bridged-phy-protocols`, which allow module developers to expose these existing protocols to the network.
-In addition to providing a "on-ramp" to the platform, this also allows the implementation of modules which require communication that does not comply with a device class protocol.
+In order to provide a transition path for chipsets without native UniPro interfaces, the Greybus Specification defines a variety of :ref:`bridged-phy-protocols`, which allow module developers to expose these existing protocols to the network.
+In addition to providing an "on-ramp" to the platform, this also allows the implementation of modules which require communication that does not comply with a device class protocol.